quicwg/multipath/draft-ietf-quic-multipath.md

 for example the PTO timeout: if a PATH_ACK is not received after more than 350ms, either the packet or its PATH_ACK were probably lost.

-The simplest implementation is to use the delays measured when receiving new packet acknowledgements to compute smoothed_rtt and rttvar per
+The simplest implementation is to use the delays measured when receiving new packet acknowledgments to compute smoothed_rtt and rttvar per
 {{Section 5.3 of QUIC-RECOVERY}} regardless of the path through which PATH_ACK frames are received.
-This approach will provide good results as long as acknowledgements are sent consistently over one path.
+This approach will provide good results as long as acknowledgments are sent consistently over one path.
-If at any time the acknowledgement sender revisits its sending preferences, this can also change the paths that are used to send acknowledgements.
+If at any time the acknowledgment sender revisits its sending preferences, this can also change the paths that are used to send acknowledgments.
 However, this is not very
 different from route changes on a single path.
 The RTT, RTT variance and PTO estimates will rapidly converge to reflect the new conditions.
 There is one exception: the minimum RTT, which is also a known challenge when route changes occurs on a single path.
-An acknowledgement receiver
+An acknowledgment receiver
-can, however, remember the path over which the PATH_ACK that produced the minimum RTT was received, and restart the minimum RTT computation if that acknowledgement path changes or is abandoned.
+can, however, remember the path over which the PATH_ACK that produced the minimum RTT was received, and restart the minimum RTT computation if that acknowledgment path changes or is abandoned.
-If acknowledgements are not sent consistently over one path, the acknowledgement receiver can monitor over which path acknowledgements are received and only use samples for acknowledgements received on the same path on which the data was sent, if any.
+If acknowledgments are not sent consistently over one path, the acknowledgment receiver can monitor over which path acknowledgments are received and only use samples for acknowledgments received on the same path on which the data was sent, if any.

-Further, congestion control functions that rely on delay estimates needs to consider cases where acknowledgements are sent over multiple paths with different delays explicitly.
+Further, congestion control functions that rely on delay estimates needs to consider cases where acknowledgments are sent over multiple paths with different delays explicitly.

 ## Packet Scheduling {#packet-scheduling}